apache/cloudstack-documentation/source/installguide/configuration.rst

    always add more hosts later.
 For an overview of what a host is, see :ref:`about-hosts`.

    .. note::
-      When you deploy CloudStack, the hypervisor host must not have any VMs already running.
+      When you deploy CloudStack, the hypervisor host must not have any instances already running.

    Before you can configure the host, you need to install the hypervisor